 Many people’s first impression (and perhaps a cynical one) is that they may feel more upset about their life being disrupted than about the harm caused.
 And it’s true that in treatment for compulsive sexual behavior, it’s common for a person to experience an overwhelming rush of emotion and remorse simply from recognizing the full weight and consequences of their actions.
 A colleague once referred to this initial emotional release as “narcissistic tears.”
 A moment when a person confronts their own human flaw.

-Evidence-based treatment protocols, as well as 12-Step recovery programs, emphasize the importance of stepping out of the self-focused mindset that often accompanies compulsive behaviors.
+Evidence-based treatment protocols, as well as support groups like 12-Step recovery programs, emphasize the importance of stepping out of the self-focused mindset that often accompanies compulsive behaviors.

 Recovery involves beginning to recognize the harm done to others and to oneself.
 While the crisis period often triggers an intense wave of shame, developing genuine empathy for those affected typically requires years of work.